ohtsukalab/autogenu-jupyter/README.md

 The following C/GMRES based solvers are provided:
 - `ContinuationGMRES` : The original C/GMRES method (single shooting).
-- `MultipleShootingCGMRES` : The multiple shooting based C/GMRES method.
+- `MultipleShootingCGMRES` : The multiple shooting based C/GMRES method with condensing of the state and the Lagragne multipliers with respect to the state equation.
-- `MultipleShootingCGMRESWithSaturation` : The multiple shooting based C/GMRES method with condensing of variables with respect to the constraints on the saturation function on the control input.
+- `MSCGMRESWithSaturation` : The multiple shooting based C/GMRES method with condensing of the state, the Lagragne multipliers with respect to the state equation, and variables with respect to the constraints on the saturation function on the control input.

 # Requirement